 Sept 23: The first of Rowland Whyte's newsletters to Sir Robert Sidney.
 Sir Robert Sidney (1563-1626), of Penshurst, Kent, returned in August to his post as Governor of Flushing, where Rowland Whyte was his Clerk of Munition.
 Whyte was in Sidney's service from c.1575 until Sidney's death.
 Sidney to Lady Sidney, Aug 25, Flushing: 'I send Rowland Whyte over to you...
 Rowland Whyte you may send to the court, for I send him for that purpose'.
 Thereafter whenever Sidney was abroad Whyte sent him frequent letters, an invaluable source of court news; these continued after Whyte became Postmaster of the Court in 1598.
-Shown here as ^{SD}.
+Shown here as SD.

 The letters between Whyte and Sidney, and other Sidney family letters quoted here are in Arthur Collins, ed.
 Letters and memorials of State (1746, 2 vols), and/or in C.L.Kingsford, ed.
-HMC Report on the Manuscripts of Lord De L'Isle and Dudley (Vol II, 1934), which has additional letters, and corrections.
+HMC Report on the Manuscripts of Lord De L'Isle and Dudley (Vol II, 1934).
+See now: The Letters (1595-1608) of Rowland Whyte, ed.
+Michael G. Brennan, Noel J. Kinnamon and Margaret P. Hannay (Philadelphia, 2013).

 Court news.
-Sept 23, London, Rowland Whyte to Sir Robert Sidney:

-'I was told that Sir William Cornwallis doth often trouble her Majesty's ears with tales of my Lord of Essex...which brings unquietness in the Queen and confirms the like in my Lord'.
+Sept 23, London, Rowland Whyte to Sir Robert Sidney: 'I was told that Sir William Cornwallis doth often trouble her Majesty's ears with tales of my Lord of Essex...which breeds unquietness in the Queen and occasions the like in my Lord'.

-'My Lord of Southampton doth with too much familiarity court the fair Mistress Vernon, while his friends observing the Queen's humours towards my Lord of Essex do what they can to bring her to favour him, but it is yet in vain'.^{SD}
+'My Lord of Southampton doth with too much familiarity court the fair Mistress Vernon, while his friends observing the Queen's humours towards my Lord of Essex do what they can to bring her to favour him, but it is yet in vain'. $^{\rm SD}$

 The Earls of Essex, Southampton, and the Queen.

 Henry Wotton, who became one of Essex's secretaries in 1595, recalled that at one time Fulke Greville 'had almost super-induced into favour the Earl of Southampton; which yet being timely discovered, my Lord of Essex chose to evaporate his thoughts in a sonnet (being his common way) to be sung before the Queen (as it was) by one Hales, in whose voice she took some pleasure'...
 'And if thou should'st by her be now forsaken, She made thy Heart too strong for to be shaken'.

 [Reliquiae Wottonianae, 165].

 No more of Essex's sonnet is known; Robert Hales, a fine singer, was a court lutenist, 1582-1615.
 Elizabeth Vernon, a Maid of Honour, a cousin of Essex, secretly married Henry Wriothesley, 3rd Earl of Southampton, in 1598.

 Sept 25, Barnes, Robert Beale to Sir Robert Sidney:

 'I hear that of late a very vile book hath been printed in English in Antwerp, touching the succession of this Crown, defaming her Majesty and disabling all the titles of such that hereafter may pretend any interest thereunto, and deriving a strange pretence from John of Gaunt...upon the King of Spain'...
-'I hear also that it is dedicated to the Earl of Essex, of an intent surely to bring him in jealousy and disgrace here'.^{SD} by R.Doleman [pseudonym of Father Robert Persons], 2 vols.
-Dedication to Essex: 'I thought no man more fit than your Honour to dedicate these two books unto, which treat of the Succession to the Crown of England, for that no man is in more high and eminent place and dignity at this day in our Realm than yourself, whether we respect your nobility, or calling, or favour with your Prince, or high liking of the people, and consequently no man like to have a greater part or sway in deciding of this great affair (when time shall come for that determination) than your Honour, and those that will assist you and are likeliest to follow your fame and fortune'.
-(Antwerp, 1595).
+'I hear also that it is dedicated to the Earl of Essex, of an intent surely to bring him in jealousy and disgrace here'.
+SD

-A Conference about the next Succession to the Crown of England,
+A Conference about the next Succession to the Crown of England, by R.Doleman [pseudonym of Father Robert Persons], 2 vols.